 - a recent rapid shift of tooth position that has changed your bite

 The doctor conducts a visual and manual exploration of your head, neck and mouth to check for any lesions or other abnormalities in your tissues.
-If he spots anything in your mouth that looks like it could be a sign of disease, including oral cancer, he will use the VELscope® oral cancer screening device to get a more detailed look at the tissue area.
+If he spots any oral health problems or anything in your mouth that looks like it could be a sign of disease, including oral cancer, he will use the VELscope® oral cancer screening device to get a more detailed look at the tissue area.

 The VELscope emits a safe blue light that illuminates healthy tissues in your mouth as one color, and tissues showing precancerous or cancerous cell changes as a darker color.

-If the Velscope inspection shows evidence of serious disease or possible cancerous tissue, the doctor will remove a small sample of the suspect tissue with your permission, and send it to a biopsy lab for analysis.
+If the Velscope inspection shows evidence of oral pathology diseases or possible cancerous tissue, the doctor will remove a small sample of the suspect tissue with your permission, and send it to a biopsy lab for analysis.

 Notification of biopsy results

 The doctor will notify you of what was discovered in the biopsy immediately after the lab sends the results to our office.
 If the results show something non-threatening that we can treat in our office with topical gels, oral care products or a prescription, the doctor will determine the appropriate treatment and present you his recommendations.